sgoldenlab/simba/docs/cue_light_tutorial.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/cue_light_4.png" />
 </p>

 Once clicked, a window will pop open looking something like the below gif.
 Using this interface, we will tell SimBA with of our ROIs are cue lights, and analyse animal movements and classifications around cue lights onsets and offsets.
-We will also visualize the cue light data to validatation and peace of mind that the onsets and offsets of the cue light(s) are accurately captures by SimBA.
+We will also visualize the cue light data to validatation and sanity check that the onsets and offsets of the cue light(s) are accurately captured by SimBA.

 To begin, we use the `Define cue lights` menu and select `1` in the `# Cue lights` drop-down to indicate that we have one cue light in our video(s).
 Once done, a single dropdown menu will appear asking us for the name of the single cue light.
 I use this dropdown menu to say that the cue light is names `Cue light`.